Hoecker-Lab/pocketoptimizer/README.rst

         vdw_filter_thresh=100,       # Energy threshold of 100 kcal/mol
-        dunbrack_filter_thresh=0.01, # Rotamers having a lower probability of occuring are discarded expand=['chi1','chi2'],      # Expand certain chi-angles by +/- 2 Std accurate=False               # Samples more rotamers if True )
+        dunbrack_filter_thresh=0.01, # Rotamers having a lower probability of occuring are discarded expand=['chi1','chi2'],      # Expand certain chi-angles by +/- 2 Std accurate=False,              # Samples more rotamers if True include_native=True          # Include the native rotamers from the minimized structure )

 This procedures will use the design mutations that were set in the previous step and a defined van